-- H. Domestic abuse: under the Family Violence Protection Act, "domestic abuse" is defined as "an incident of stalking or sexual assault whether committed by a household member or not" resulting in physical harm, severe emotional distress, bodily injury or assault, a threat causing imminent fear or bodily injury by any household member, criminal trespass, criminal damage to property, repeatedly driving by a residence or work place, telephone harassment, harassment, or harm or threatened harm to children.
+- A. Domestic abuse: under the Family Violence Protection Act, "domestic abuse" is defined as "an incident of stalking or sexual assault whether committed by a household member or not" resulting in physical harm, severe emotional distress, bodily injury or assault, a threat causing imminent fear or bodily injury by any household member, criminal trespass, criminal damage to property, repeatedly driving by a residence or work place, telephone harassment, harassment, or harm or threatened harm to children.
 Under the Family Violence Protection Act, "household members" include a spouse, former spouse, parent, present or former stepparent, present or former parent in-law, grandparent, grandparent-in-law, child, stepchild, grandchild, co-parent of a child, or a person with whom the petitioner has had a continuing personal relationship.
 Cohabitation is not necessary to be deemed a household member under the Act.
-Violation of any provision of an order of protection issued under the Family Violence Protection Act is a misdemeanor crime and constitutes contempt of court and may result in a fine or imprisonment or both. - I. Dating violence: under New Mexico's Crimes Against Household Members Act, someone with whom a person has a dating or intimate relationship is considered to be a household member.
+Violation of any provision of an order of protection issued under the Family Violence Protection. - B. Dating violence: under New Mexico's Crimes Against Household Members Act, someone with whom a person has a dating or intimate relationship is considered to be a household member.
 Any of the felony and misdemeanor crimes enumerated as domestic violence in the Crimes Against Household Members Act are also crimes when committed against someone with whom the offender has a dating or intimate relationship.
 Under the Violence Against Women Act of 2013 (42 USC § 13925) dating violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors: - 1.
 The length of the relationship. - 2.
-The type of relationship. - 3.
-The frequency of interaction between the persons involved in the relationship. - J. Intimate partner violence: is the general term the University will utilize to encompass domestic violence, domestic abuse, and dating violence that includes physical, sexual, or psychological harm as defined above. - K. Stalking: is a course of conduct directed at a specific person that is unwanted, unwelcome, or unreciprocated and that would cause a reasonable person to feel fear.
-This can be in a physical form or electronically.
-Under New Mexico law, "stalking" is defined as knowingly pursuing a pattern of conduct, without lawful authority, directed at a specific individual when the person intends that the pattern of conduct would place the individual in reasonable apprehension of death, bodily harm, sexual assault, or restraint of the individual or another individual.
-"Aggravated stalking" consists of stalking perpetrated by a person who knowingly violates a court order, including an order of protection, or when the person possesses a deadly weapon or when the victim is under sixteen years of age. - L. Sexual harassment: Sexual harassment is unwelcome conduct of a sexual nature.
-Sexual harassment covered by this policy generally falls into one of two categories: quid pro quo and hostile environment.
-Conduct of a sexual nature becomes a violation of this policy when:
+The type of relationship.